 Inside the mine: close to a panic attack

 It passed us with only millimeters to spare and Julio was ready to move on when I thought to myself ‘I can’t do this.
 I have to turn around.’
 I was breathing heavily, the air was so thin that I was basically wheezing.
 But Julio had already disappeared into the darkness of the tunnel, the French couple in toe, and so I followed them, feeling a panic come up inside of me that I’ve never experienced before.
-We were rushing deeper and deeper into the mountain and I remembered the article I had just read about a crater that had opened near the summit of the mountain a couple of years ago, and geologists warning that more collapses and implosions would follow in other parts of Cerro Rico.
-I was so scared that I thought I was going to have a nervous breakdown.
+We were rushing deeper and deeper into the mountain and I remembered the article I had just read about a crater that had opened near the summit of the mountain a couple of years ago.
+Geologists were warning that more collapses and implosions would follow in other parts of Cerro Rico.
+I was so scared that I thought I was going to have an anxiety attack.

 Not all of the miners had time to talk, but the ones who were on a break were as interested in us as we were in them, wanting to know where we were from, if we had kids, what we did for a living.
 We were only at our second stop when Julio disappeared into one of the tunnels off the main passageway, and I finally started to calm down a bit.
 I was still extremely tense, terrified that the mountain might collapse at any time, and had a hard time breathing due to the stuffy, thick and dusty air.